![]() |

 GolfWarm-up for GolfGolfers need to be educated about the benefits of warm-ups, particularly for injury prevention, according to Fradkin et al. (2003)[2].
-A survey of more than a thousand randomly selected amateur golfers from three different golfing venues in Melbourne in June 1999 confirmed the widely held suspicion that most golfers do not bother warming up.
+A survey of over a thousand randomly selected amateur golfers from three different golfing venues in Melbourne in June 1999 confirmed the widely held suspicion that most golfers do not bother warming up.
 More than 70% of the sample said they never or seldom warmed up, while a mere 3.8% reported warming up on every occasion they played.
 Golfers claiming to warm up stated that they generally performed stretches (89.6%), ball hits (27.1%), or air swings (23%), with only 0.2% performing aerobic exercise.

 The most common reasons given for warming up included: